PsychicCat/API-JSONWebToken-Auth-Node-Mongo/README.md

 # API-JSONWebToken-Auth-Node-Mongo
 A simple Node.js API.
 Users are created and stored in a local database using Mongo, and they are authenticated using JSON Web Tokens.

-Inside the `package.json` file we have the following two dependancies for processing json web tokens:
+Inside the `package.json` file we have the following two dependencies for processing json web tokens:

 ``` javascript
   "express-jwt": "^3.0.1",